jeraldlyh/discord-ticketing/README.md

     -   `-minus <userMention>` - Deducts one point from specified user

 ## Notes
--   Moderators must be assigned the `Server Support` role to access the commands.
+-   Moderators must be assigned a support role (specified in environment variables) to access the commands.
 -   Tweak and configure the category name accordingly to your preference in the script by replacing the default name stated above in the script.

 ## Environment Variables